 Any student who interrupts his or her graduate program by not registering for courses on or off campus during any one semester of the regular academic year must apply for readmission before being allowed to resume graduate work.
 Applications for readmission are to be made on forms furnished by the Graduate School.
-A \$15 processing fee will be charged.
+There is no fee for readmission.
 These applications should be presented to the Graduate School at least one week prior to the opening of registration for the semester or summer term in which the student wishes to resume graduate work.
 Degree or CAS students who do not enroll on or off campus during the semester or summer term to which they were admitted must file an updated application.
 Forms can be obtained from the Graduate School office.
-A \$15 processing fee will be charged.
+There is no fee for filing an updated application.